dendronhq/dendron-site/vault/dendron.features.md

 ## Local-first

 Did we mention we're local first?
 We'll never send your notes off your system unless you want to explicitly.
-We also have easy guides for syncing with Github or you can always use your own service (Dropbox, Onedrive) to sync your notes wherever you want.
+We also have easy guides for syncing with GitHub or you can always use your own service (Dropbox, Onedrive) to sync your notes wherever you want.
 Because you own your data.

 ## Extensible and open-source

-Dendron is built into VSCode and can take advantage of all the extensions you've come to love.
-Whether you want vim keybindings, mermaid diagram support or snippet support, the extension ecosystem has you covered.
+Dendron is built into VS Code and can take advantage of all the extensions you've come to love.
+Whether you want Vim keybindings, mermaid diagram support or snippet support, the extension ecosystem has you covered.
 And if you can't find something that you need, we also offer [[dendron.topic.hooks]] so you can build advanced workflows, right into Dendron.

 ## Additional Features